Go Back

 1. In a large pot, bring water to a boil and cook the pasta to al dente.

-3. When the venison is done cooking, strain as much grease possible from the pan and add in the chili powder, garlic powder, salt, onion powder, paprika, and Italian seasoning.
+3. When the venison is done cooking, strain as much grease as possible from the pan and add in the chili powder, garlic powder, salt, onion powder, paprika, and Italian seasoning.
 Stir until the the meat is well coated with the spices.

 4. Over low heat add the tomato sauce with the meat and the strained pasta.
 Stir until well combined!
 Then let it cook for 5-10 minutes until hot.